RIPAGlobal/aws-slack-notifications/services/codepipeline-notifications/README.md

 * DynamoDB (Inside AWS)
   - Used to store the Slack Message Identifier against the Build Identifier so it can continuously update a single message.
+* SQS FIFO Queue (Inside AWS)
+  - Used to stack messages in order

 ## Deployment